norcams/docs-enduser/docs/known-issues.rst

    openstack console log show <server>

-Or access the console log from the dashboard.
+Alternatively, you can access the console log from the dashboard.

 If the console log contains the text below, your instance is affected by this bug: